ICTU/quality-time/docs/src/software.md

 - A [collector](#collector) to collect the measurements from the sources.
 The collector is written in Python using [`aiohttp`](https://docs.aiohttp.org) as HTTP client library.
 - A [notifier](#notifier) to notify users about events such as metrics turning red.
 The notifier is written in Python.

-Source code that is shared between the Python components lives in the [shared data model](#shared-data-model) and [shared code](#shared-code) components.
-These are not run-time components.
-The code of these components is shared at build time, when the Docker images are created.
-The data model is used by all Python components, i.e. the external server, the collector, and the notifier.
-The shared code is used by the external server.
+Source code that is shared between the Python components lives in the [shared code](#shared-code) component.
+This is a run-time components.
+The code of this component is shared at build time, when the Docker images are created.

 ### Standard components